What Are Web Stories & How To Take Advantage Of Them?

 Conclusion & Examples

 Here at Mackman, we find that web stories are great for showing off our case studies as we can take our audience from the start to the end of the project and really show how we made a difference to that brand.
 We've put together a quick case study example of our own to show you what web stories look like.
-We've also included a couple of the examples we touched on in this post such as the travel and pidgeon drone flight web story.
+We've also included an example we touched on in this post.

 If you need some support exploring new formats or making the most out of web stories then we’re here to support you.